2i2c-org/infrastructure/docs/topic/features.md

 optionally enable on a given JupyterHub.
 Explicit instructions on how to do so should be provided in a linked how-to document.

+## GPUs

+GPUs are heavily used in machine learning workflows, and we support provisioning GPUs for users on all major platforms.

+See [the associated howto guide](howto:features:gpu) for more information on enabling this.

 ## Cloud Permissions

 Users of our hubs often need to be granted specific cloud permissions